Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 If you're running horns, chasing highway volume, or planning to add a sub later, DSP belongs in the plan — often before the subwoofer.

+Need help choosing the right Cicada DSP for your build?
 Tell us your bike, your speakers, and where you want the system to end up.
-Motorcycle Audio Australia will map the right DSP path from the start.
+Contact Motorcycle Audio Australia — we'll map the right DSP path from the start.